Donald Trump’s Twitter Tirade Against Toyota Hits Automakers Hard

 — Donald J. Trump (@realDonaldTrump) January 3, 2017

 The new Toyota plant will be building Corollas, with expected production of about 200,000 cars per year.
-The plant, which is not expected to cost jobs in the US, is taking over production of the Corolla from a plant in Canada.
+The plant, which is not expected to cost jobs in the U.S., is taking over production of the Corolla from a plant in Canada.

 One of the biggest things to note concerning Donald Trump’s Tweet against Toyota was the result to the automotive stock market.
-Fortune reports “Toyota shares fell more than 3 percent before recovering, and Honda Motor Co and Nissan Motor Co slid around 2 percent – even as the government and analysts sought to brush off the impact of the attack.”
+Fortune reported “Toyota shares fell more than 3 percent before recovering, and Honda Motor Co and Nissan Motor Co slid around 2 percent – even as the government and analysts sought to brush off the impact of the attack.”

 Trump’s targeting of Mexico-based manufacturing plants is also concerning to the auto industry for more than just car manufacturing, or rather, specifically the building of the cars.
 Many auto plants are assembly only, where components are brought in and built into the final structure, but are not actually cast on site.